deriv-com/flutter-chart/README.md

 ### Annotations

-To add horizontal/vertical barriers, specify them in the `annotations` parameter of the chart.
+To add horizontal/vertical barriers, specify them in the `annotations` parameter of the chart:

 ```dart
 Chart(